Supersonic-Sites/Condesa/content/services.md

     cta: Call To Action
-    desc: Steven explained that he wanted an engagement ring that would express meaning with hummingbirds.<br><br>Adding fine blue sapphire accent stones into white gold, gave the center diamond a refined and ethereal presence.
+    desc: Steven explained that he wanted an engagement ring that would express meaning with hummingbirds.<br><br>Adding fine blue sapphire accent stones into white gold gave the center diamond a refined and ethereal presence.
 The meaning of the ring and its message were very well received.
     aos_select: true